deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ### Creating Dacman Records from sources

-The first step to implement the `compare()` function is to create Dac-Man records from the input sources.
+The first step to implement the `compare()` method is to create Dac-Man records of the input sources.
 Since we will also be using the same step to create a record for both files, we put the creation of a Dac-Man record in a separate helper method, `get_record()`: